 United States capital was established temporarily in New York in 1788 by the Constitutional Convention.
 The city remained the capital until August 12, 1790.
 The capital moved back to Philadelphia before it finally moved to Washington, DC.
+Children look at the list of the nine locations of the United States capital at: US Capital.

 Earl Lloyd in 1950 became the first African American to play for the NBA.
 He played for the Washington Capitols at a game held in Rochester, New York.

 Shirley Chisholm was the first African-American woman to be elected to the House of Representatives.
 Representing the 12th congressional district from New York, she was elected in 1968, and she served until 1983.
 She also ran unsuccessfully for President in 1972.
 Chisholm died in 2005.
+Older children can read a biography of her at: Shirley Chisholm.

 Museum of Modern Art in New York, New York, opened its doors in 1929.
 Children could view some of the artworks online at: MOMA.